rdagumampan/yuniql/README.md

 <img align="right" src="assets/yuniql-logo.png" width="200">

 **yuniql** (yuu-nee-kel) is a schema versioning and database migration tool for sql server and others.
-Versions are organized as series of ordinary directories and scripts are stored transparently as `.sql` files. yuniql simply automates what you would normally do by hand and executes scripts in an orderly and transactional fashion.
+Versions are organized as series of ordinary directories and scripts are stored transparently as `.sql` files.
+Yuniql simply automates what you would normally do by hand and executes scripts in an orderly and transactional fashion.

 **yuniql** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR).
 Docker container images are also [available](https://cloud.docker.com/u/rdagumampan/repository/docker/rdagumampan/yuniql) for seamless continuous delivery of database changes in Linux environments.